top of page

 Where to swim?

-Where to eat? – Sporties, Hoochery, Sandalwood Café.
+Where to eat? – Sporties, Hoochery, Gullivers Tavern.

 We already mentioned The Pumphouse but consider the local Sports Club as a guest member, there’s a great playground onsite and the sunsets overlooking the sports oval and Kelly’s Knob are beautiful.
 The prices are good, the atmosphere is very family friendly.

 The Hoochery is a great place for a lunch or cake/coffee excursion.
-This multiple award winning distillery has a great selection of rums, a new whisky and a great new local botanical gin.
+This multiple award winning distillery has a great selection of rums, a new whisky and a great collection of gins.
 There’s a grassed area for energetic kids and a cubby house.
+Check out their socials for the most up-to-date hours.

 Special Mention